Methods#

 #

-A version of a selection sort:
+A version of a selection sort that uses methods:

 loop through current list